 - Do you have coral?
-Many saltwater fish species nip at or even eat coral you would commonly keep in your aquarium.
+Many species nip at or even eat coral you would commonly keep in your aquarium.
 If you plan to keep corals with your fish, you will have to limit your choices to reef safe fish

-- Compatibility with other fish species—As a general rule, most big fish will eat almost any smaller fish that will fit inside its mouth.
+- Compatibility with other species—As a general rule, most big fish will eat almost any smaller fish that will fit inside its mouth.
 But even similarly sized saltwater fish may not be compatible.
 Check out this compatibility chart to see if the fish you are thinking about are compatible with each other.

 Cycle your tank before adding saltwater fish

 Cycling a marine aquarium is the process of establishing the biological filter.
-Adding saltwater fish (sometimes called starter fish) to a marine aquarium before the tank has completed cycling is one of the most common mistakes hobbyists make.
+Adding your first fish (sometimes called starter fish) to a marine aquarium before the tank has completed cycling is one of the most common mistakes hobbyists make.
 The best way to cycle a marine aquarium is with the fishless cycling method.